-BAX 461 students begin by gaining knowledge and developing comprehension: framing and scoping the opportunity and its payoffs, familiarizing themselves with data, setting up an effective team structure and working protocols, and developing engagement with the MIP.
+Students begin their practicum by gaining knowledge and developing comprehension: framing and scoping the opportunity and its payoffs, familiarizing themselves with data, setting up an effective team structure and working protocols, and developing engagement with the MIP.
+Typical deliverables for the MIP include a data assessment and a statement of work (SOW).
+In parallel, in the BAX 461 course, the focus is on: